-Over the course of the year, the School of Social Work sponsors a series of five professional development workshops on topics of interest identified by practicing social workers in the London community.
-Students are required to attend a minimum of three of these half-day workshops over the course of the year.
+Over the course of each year, the School of Social Work sponsors a series of five professional development workshops on topics of interest identified by practicing social workers in the London community.
+Students are required to attend a minimum of six of these half-day workshops over the course of the two years (three each year).